 Each school has a published admission number (PAN) for entry to Year R. The school will admit this number if there are sufficient applications.
-Where fewer applications than the published number are received, places will be offered to all applicants
+Where fewer applications than the published number are received, places will be offered to all applicants.

-The PAN for Brighstone Church of England Aided Primary School for 2023-2024 is 15.
+The PAN for Brighstone Church of England Primary School for 2024-2025 is 15.

-A guiding principle of admissions to this school is that The School should serve its local community, defined in the trust deed of 1836 as the ecclesiastical parish of St Mary's, Brighstone.
-The current parish area and immediate surrounding parishes for The School include Brighstone, Brook, Hulverstone, Mottistone, Military Road, Chale, Kingston, Atherfield, Yafford, Limerstone and Shorwell.
+The guiding principle of admission to this school is that a church school should serve its local community, defined in the trust deed of 1836 as the ecclesiastical parish of St Mary's, Brighstone.
+The current parish area and immediate surrounding parishes for the school include Brighstone, Brook, Hulverstone, Mottistone, Military Road, Chale, Kingston, Atherfield, Yafford, Limerstone and Shorwell.
 If you wish to know if you live within the current Parish of St Mary's, please contact The School.